EMG0R/Instrument_design/README.md

 - [Development documentation](developmentDocumentation.md)
 - [Max patches](maxPatches)

-###WHAT WORKED
-- Controler was easy to implement as well as button combinations using gate
-- LOTS of loadmess objects make it start in a reasonable place
+### LEARNING THE PROGRAM
+ First off, you should familiarize yourself with the controls one at a time so you understand what each action feels like to use
+### RECOMMENDED WORKFLOW
-- I think its pretty fun to use and really powerful
+- select a video to use (DPAD LEFT[-] and DPAD RIGHT[+])

-###WHAT DIDN'T WORK
-- CPU requirement is huge, probably barely works on intel macs and certain windows machines
-- Need further color control
-- No accelerometer or gyroscope controls right now since didn't work with xbox controler I was using

-###WORKFLOW
-- I aproach using this patch by first selecting a video to use (DPAD LEFT and DPAD RIGHT) then deciding how much to mix with camera input or if I will use only one or the other (RIGHT TRIGGER + LEFT STICK)
+- decide how much to mix with camera input with the video input, you could mix them equally or just use 1 (RIGHT TRIGGER + LEFT STICK up/down)

-- Then I quickly switch through different types of oscillators (Y and A) and the operation that occurs between the original video signal and the oscillator (DPAD DOWN and DPAD UP)
+- switch through different types of video oscillators (Y[-] and A[+]) while switching the operation that occurs between the video+camera signal and the video oscillator (DPAD DOWN[-] and DPAD UP[+]).
+Some combinations won't show any signal so make sure to spam through these quickly to get to a good starting position.
+If it doesn't move, try the other direction

-- I then usually adjust saturation and brightness to complement which oscillator and operation I decide on (RIGHT TRIGGER and RIGHT STICK)
+- it then helps to adjust brightness (RIGHT TRIGGER and LEAN CONTROLLER up/down) and saturation (RIGHT TRIGGER and LEAN CONTROLLER left/right) to complement which oscillator and operation decide on

-- Then you can
+- the operation and oscillator you decide on have the biggest effect on the signal so it is logical to explore these to find combinations you like

+- B turns on kaleidoscope on oscillator and LEAN CONTROLLER changes its offset

+- have fun!